 Hermit crabs are tropical animals, so 75% or higher humidity is required in their habitat at all times.
-This, along with a constant temperature of at least 75°, is the most crucial factor in their long-term health.
+This, along with a constant temperature of at least 75° F, is the most crucial factor in their long-term health.
 Hermit crabs breathe through modified gills that also allow them to breathe air, but their gills will dry up and cause slow suffocation without proper humidity.
 A constantly moist bedding of coconut husk and/or sand is the best option for maintaining this humidity.
-The bedding should be deep enough for burrowing as hermit crabs do a good deal of digging, especially during molting.
+The bedding should be deep enough for burrowing because hermit crabs do a good deal of digging, especially during molting.
 Any hermit crab habitat should include a reliable humidity gauge.

 Hermit crabs are usually very tolerant of being handled, but they have the ability to pinch.
 When handling a hermit crab, hold your hand flat so that no loose skin can be gripped by the crab.
-If you do get pinched, remain calm and pour lukewarm water on the crab’s claw and it will let go.
+If you do get pinched, remain calm and pour lukewarm water on the crab’s claw, and it will let go.
 Hermit crabs are very peaceful and usually only pinch when they are frightened.

 If you would like to learn more about land hermit crabs, simply do a quick Internet search and you will find a wealth of knowledge from a variety of very reliable websites dedicated to this unique, fascinating animal.

 Temperature: 75° - 90° F (24° - 32° C)

-- Humidity: 70 - 85%.
+Humidity: 70 - 85%.
 This is absolutely essential for their long-term health.

-- Diet: Omnivorous.
+Diet: Omnivorous.
 High quality commercial invertebrate foods, dried krill/shrimp, pesticide-free vegetables (especially carrots) and fruits, nuts, grains supplemented with calcium such as ground cuttlebone.
 A varied diet is key.

-- Social Behavior: Should be kept in groups of 3 or more.
-Despite its name, this crab is very communal.
+Social behavior: Should be kept in groups of 3 or more.
+Despite its name, this crab is very communal

-- Other Requirements: Plenty of extra shells of appropriate size must be provided.
+Other requirements: Plenty of extra shells of appropriate size must be provided.
 Artificial and painted shells must be free of toxic paints and other chemicals.
 Bedding (sand and/or coconut husk) must be kept moist and deep enough for burrowing and molting.
 Hermit crabs require non-metal bowls of de-chlorinated fresh water and marine salt water (no table salt) in which they can submerge but not drown.
 Branches for climbing and cave-like hiding areas are also necessary.
 Commercial cleaning products should never be used when cleaning hermit crab habitats.

-All Aquatic Arts brand plants and animals come with a 100% live arrival guarantee, plus free email support directly from the owners!
+All Aquatic Arts brand plants and animals come with a 100% live arrival guarantee, plus free email support!